This blog post was updated on December 30, 2019.

 The ultimate road trip path, this highway twists and turns with the rugged curves of the entire West Coast.
 The views are spectacular and, with a good soundtrack, it’s enough to make you feel as though you’re in a retro film or Coca-Cola commercial.
 For the best Los Angeles feel, take the long way, if you can, via this historic road — though it can add an hour or two to your travel time, the sweeping ocean views and Insta-worthy snaps will be more than worth it.

 Just 16 miles northeast of downtown Los Angeles, at the foot of the San Gabriel Mountains, is the secluded town of Altadena.
 Boasting a population of only 42,000, the city offers a secluded retreat to their burnt-out neighbors in La La Land.
 Altadena feels like you’ve taken a step back in time: mom-and-pop shops line the main street in town and the wait-staff seems to know everyone’s name and orders by heart — the vibe is laid-back and unmistakably friendly.
 The hulking San Gabriel Mountains loom over the city, causing you to forget for a moment that you’re a mere 15-minute drive from the glare of stage lights and rolling cameras.
-Take a hike on one of the many moderate trails, catch a summer concert at the city’s amphitheatre, and be sure to pop into the old-school diners!
+Take a hike on one of the many moderate trails, catch a summer concert at the city’s amphitheater, and be sure to pop into the old-school diners!

 Tell us where you like to take a break from your big city life!